On this page

 You will likely have already received an amendment demand from them and may have even responded to it.
 Even if you have, it is important that you also respond to the amendment notice.

-If you are happy for the registration to be removed or amended, you can find information on our website to assist you with this.
+If you are happy for the registration to be removed or amended, you can remove your registration without passing the decision to the Registrar.
+For more information on how to do this visit: Maintain your registrations.

 If you want to object to the removal or amendment, make sure you send us evidence that supports your position.
 This may include:

-• a security agreement, such as a loan contract, trading terms or a lease
+- a security agreement, such as a loan contract, trading terms or a lease; and/or

-• bank statements or invoices that show you are owed money in relation to a secured loan.
+- bank statements or invoices that show you are owed money in relation to a secured

 Anything provided in response to an amendment notice may be given to the person who made the request.